 - a.
 The plan must specify the effective instructional practices and methods to be used to improve the academic performance of students identified as at-risk of academic failure or at-risk of dropping out of school. - b.
-The plan must take into consideration the minimum annual performance goal established by the State Board and the goals set out in the mission statement for public schools adopted by the State Board of Education. - c.
+The plan must take into consideration the minimum annual performance goal established by the State Board_and the goals set out in the mission statement for public schools adopted by the State Board of Education. - c.
 The plan must be, to the greatest extent possible, data driven.
 The team shall use the Education Value Added Assessment System (EVAAS) or a compatible and comparable system approved by the State Board of Education to analyze student data to identify root causes for problems and determine actions to address them.
 The plan must contain clear, unambiguous targets, explicit indicators and actual measures, and expeditious time frames for meeting measurement standards. - d.
 The plan of a school that serves students in kindergarten or first grade must determine how to prepare those students to read at grade level by the time they enter second grade.
-The plan also

-- must require that kindergarten and first grade teachers notify parents or guardians when their child is not reading at grade level and is at risk of not reading at grade level by the time the child enters second grade. - e.
-The plan must identify how staff development funds allocated to the school will be used. - f.
-The plan must identify how professional development is clearly matched to the goals and objectives of the safe school plan. - g.e.
-The plan must provide a duty-free lunch period for every teacher on a daily basis or as otherwise approved by the school improvement team. - h.f.
-The plan must provide a duty-free instructional planning time for every full-time assigned classroom teacher, with the goal of providing an average of at least five hours of planning time per week. - i.g.
+The plan also must require that kindergarten and first grade teachers notify parents or guardians when their child is not reading at grade level and is at risk of not reading at grade level by the time the child enters second grade.

+The plan must identify how staff development funds allocated to the school will be used.

+- e.
+The plan must provide a duty-free lunch period for every teacher on a daily basis or as otherwise approved by the school improvement team. - f.
+The plan must provide a duty-free instructional planning time for every full-time assigned classroom teacher, with the goal of providing an average of at least five hours of planning time per week. - g.
 As part of the school district's efforts to maintain safe and orderly schools, the school improvement plan must address safety and discipline concerns.
-These concerns include any special conditions at the school and any requirements in the local level safe schools plan for school level objectives or strategies.
-The plan should include the components of any positive behavior management or positive behavior support programs that have been adopted at the school.
-The safe school plan should be integrated into the school improvement plan. - j.h.
-In accordance with policy 1310/4002, Parental Involvement, the plan must identify the goals and strategies for parents to be involved in their child's education and in the educational program of the school. - The plan must include a process by which the school improvement team will review the school improvement plan at least once a year.
-The annual review process must include (1) a review of student scores on all state and board mandated tests and (2) a means for the school improvement team to modify the plan, if necessary, when the school has not met the expected growth score established by the state.
+These concerns include any special conditions at the school.
+The plan should include the components of any positive behavior management or positive behavior support programs that have been adopted at the school. - h.
+In accordance with policy 1310/4002, Parental Involvement, the plan must identify the goals and strategies for parents to be involved in their child's education and in the educational program of the school. - i.
+The plan must include a process by which the school improvement team will review the school improvement plan at least once a year.
+The annual review process must include (1) a review of student scores on all state and board mandated tests and (2) a means for the school improvement team to modify the plan, if necessary, when the school has not met the expected growth score established by the state. - j.
 The plan must require the principal to notify the superintendent if the school improvement team has modified a board accepted school improvement plan.